 Changing Status to J-1

-If you are already in the United States in another nonimmigrant status, you may be allowed to apply for a change of status to J-1.
-However, because of the processing time involved with the change of status application process, this option is generally not recommended.
-It is typically much faster and more beneficial for new J-1 exchange visitor applicants to return to their home country and apply for a J-1 visa to enter the US, rather than applying for a change of status to J-1 while remaining in the US.
+If you are already in the United States in another nonimmigrant status, you may be allowed to apply for a change of status to J-1 by submitting an application to the US Citizenship and Immigration Services (USCIS).
+However, because of the processing time involved with the USCIS change of status application, this option is generally not recommended.
+It is typically much faster for new J-1 exchange visitor applicants to return to their home country and apply for a J-1 visa to enter the US, rather than applying for a change of status to J-1 while remaining in the US.

-In general, the steps involved in the change of status process are:
+In general, the steps involved in the USCIS change of status process are:

 1. Exchange visitor applicant and sponsoring MUSC department complete the J-1 sponsorship application process with CGH

-2. If approved, CGH issues Form DS-2019 and sends form to exchange visitor applicant
+2. If approved, CGH issues Form DS-2019 and sends form to J-1 applicant

 3. Exchange visitor applicant pays SEVIS I-901 fee

-4. Exchange visitor applicant completes and submits USCIS Form I-539, Application to Extend/Change Nonimmigrant Status (including the USCIS I-539 filing fee)
+4. Exchange visitor applicant completes and submits USCIS Form I-539, Application to Extend/Change Nonimmigrant Status and pays the USCIS I-539 filing fee (currently $370)

 5. If approved, USCIS sends exchange visitor Form I-797 Approval Notice indicating change of status to J-1